premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-58. What is `Alternate Path` in Use Case Analysis?
+58. What is an `Alternate Path` in Use Case Analysis?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)